dyne/Zenroom/bindings/python3/README.md

 <hr/>

-Zenroom and Zenroom.py are part of the [DECODE project](https://decodeproject.eu) about data-ownership and [technological sovereignty](https://www.youtube.com/watch?v=RvBRbwBm_nQ).
-Our effort is that of improving people's awareness of how their data is processed by algorithms, as well facilitate the work of developers to create along [privacy by design principles](https://decodeproject.eu/publications/privacy-design-strategies-decode-architecture) using algorithms that can be deployed in any situation without any change.

 This library attempts to provide a very simple wrapper around the Zenroom (https://zenroom.dyne.org/) crypto virtual machine developed as part of the